senyosimpson/blog/content/posts/rust-error-handling.md

 set of custom errors that are meaningful given the domain they operate within.
 In other cases, they should wrap standard errors.
 As mentioned, this ensures we can differentiate between similar classes of errors between libraries.
 You can also take the approach [tokio] took and [re-export types](https://docs.rs/tokio/1.4.0/tokio/io/index.html#reexports) so they are accessible through your library but still differentiated from another library.
-Once again. when you strip it down to its core essence, the point of all of this is communication.
+Once again, when you strip it down to its core essence, the point of all of this is communication.
 We want our libraries to faithfully communicate to the developer what type of error was encountered when things go wrong.